visualperceptlab/TEDS/README.md

 author = {Yuanming Zhang and Huihui Pan and Jue Wang}
 }

-We greatly appreciate the upfront code work provided by the trackers STRCF, UPDT, ECO, and GFSDCF, which significantly helped us implement the algorithms.
+We appreciate the upfront code work provided by the trackers STRCF, UPDT, ECO, and GFSDCF, which greatly helped us implement the algorithms.